-Want to learn the train route to the longest shopping arcade in Osaka?
-The kaiten-zushi (conveyor belt sushi) with the best bang for your buck?
-The day trips most worth your time?
+Local Roommates.
+Want to find the kaiten-zushi (conveyor belt sushi) restaurant with the best bang for your buck?
+The quietest study lounge on campus?
 Sharing a home with a local student from Osaka Gakuin University gives you instant insider’s access to the city, language, and culture…to say nothing of the instant support network.
-Your roommates take the same language pledge you do too, providing ultimate encouragement to speak Japanese all the time.
+Learn more about living with a local roommate.

+Eating in Osaka.
 For meals, take full advantage of living in the “The Nation’s Kitchen” by diving into the local food scene and enjoying the city’s many cheap eateries.
-For busier days, try out the campus cafeteria or explore the extensive ready-to-eat selections at your neighborhood konbini (convenience store).
+For busier days, try out the campus cafeteria or your neighborhood konbini (convenience store).
 Feeling a home-cooked meal?
-Try your hand at a local dish with common Japanese ingredients, or cook something from back home for your roommate.
+Try your hand at a local dish with common Japanese ingredients, or cook something from back home for you and your roommate.
+Learn more about accommodating your dietary needs in Japan.

 The city center is just a 15-minute train ride away.
 Go to as many summer festivals as you can fit in your schedule.
 Shop for quirky souvenirs.
 Strike up a conversation with the owner of your favorite ramen shop.
 Find out what makes okonomiyaki an Osakan specialty.
 Hike to breathtaking Minoh Waterfall and soak your feet downstream.